 YOUNG PEOPLE SUPPORT SERVICE (empowerment,

-Hand of Solace offers Support, friendship and help to disadvantaged young people and their families from deprived background in Aberdeen who due to their family circumstances, past experience of bully, discrimination, stigmatization, racism, assaults etc are now experiencing Low or limited aspirations, Low confidence/esteem, Weak sense of personal identity, Undeveloped ‘soft skills’, isolation etc.
+Hand of Solace offers Support, friendship and help to deprived young people and their families in Aberdeen who due to their family circumstances, past experience of bully, discrimination, stigmatization, racism, assaults etc are now experiencing a mental health crisis including- Low or limited aspirations, Low confidence/esteem, Weak sense of personal identity, attachment issues, Undeveloped ‘soft skills’, social isolation etc.

 Hand of Solace offers support by by training volunteers to visit young people and their families and offer them informal, friendly and confidential support in their own home and within the community.

-The befriending service aims to enable young people feel included and confident by involving and supporting them to take charge fully of activities.
-Young people will be enabled to develop, deliver and evaluate activities.
-Our volunteers shall use positive role modelling to empower and improve young people’s self-confidence, self-esteem and independence.
+The befriending service aims to enable young people feel included and confident by involving and supporting them to take charge fully and develop their skills and abilities to become successful and happy in life.
+Our young people are supported to develop, deliver and evaluate their own activities.
+Our volunteers use positive role modelling to empower and improve young people’s self-confidence, self-esteem and independence.
 We have developed our befriending sessions to be tailored to young people's individual needs.

-Participating young persons are those experiencing poverty with a combination of the following:
+Participating young persons are those experiencing poverty /mental health crises with a combination of the following:

 · Low or limited aspirations